lingtalfi/Light_Nugget/personal/mydoc/pages/conception-notes.md

 You need to add the **_vars** special directive to your nugget.
 It's an array of key/value pairs.

-Then to use it in your nugget, use the {$myVar} notation.
+Then to use it in your nugget, use the %{myVar} notation.

 Note: the value of your variable can also be an array.